1. France Fishing License

 Tourist fishing permit is 10 Eur a day, 15 Eur a week, or 40 Eur per year.
 Helsinki-Espoo’s yearly permit is 60 Eur.

-All the information, plus details on getting your license for Vanhankaupunginkoski rapids fishing, are available on www.kalakortti.com
+All the information and details on getting your license for the Vanhankaupunginkoski rapids area are available on the Helsinki fishing regulations site.

 Fishing in Spain requires a rod license, both for sea and freshwater fishing.